rasika1995/LedgerRestAPI/README.md

 This project was generated with [ExpressJs](https://expressjs.com/) version 4.16.1.

+# Clone the Repo

+To view the project, first clone the LedgerRestAPI repo using `git clone https://github.com/rasika1995/LedgerRestAPI.git`.

 ## Install the all the dependency

 Run `npm install`.
 It will install the all the necessary dependancies for the project